BardanMircea/WeatherForecast/README.md

 A small weather forecast page, entirely in JavaScript, using APIs to fetch the weather forecast for a specific city.

-To do so, you will have a simple HTML page with a form.
-The form will let your visitor search for a specific city.
-Then, using JavaScript, you will get the forecast for that city and modify the HTML page to display it.
+The front-end will have a simple HTML page with a form.
+The form will let a visitor search for a specific city.
+Then, using JavaScript, the app will get the forecast for that city and modify the HTML page to display it.

 I'll use two APIs: